everx-labs/ever-appkit-js/gitbook/guides/custom_giver.md

 // Do some checks in order to assure, that funds are received:

-assert.equal(transaction_tree.messages.length, 2, "There are must be 2 messages");
+assert.equal(transaction_tree.messages.length, 2, "There must be 2 messages");
 assert(!transaction_tree.messages[1].bounce, "Expected 2nd message to be not-bounceable");
 assert.equal(
     transaction_tree.messages[1].value,